What are Revelian tests?

 Your communication skills and general understanding of words will be put under the microscope on the Revelian verbal reasoning test.

-Using the information provided, candidates are asked to read what's in front of them in order to answer multiple choice questions.
-In doing so, you show an employer that you have strong reading skills, are able to analyse critically, have an ability to focus on what's important and can separate fact from fiction.
+Using the information provided, candidates are asked to read what's in front of them in order to answer multiple-choice questions.
+In doing so, you show an employer that you have strong reading skills, are able to analyse critically, have the ability to focus on what's important and separate fact from fiction.

 In just 10 minutes, you'll need to attempt to answer all 35 questions, which means finding a balance between speed and accuracy is really important.
 As with the RCAT, it's important not to get stuck on anything you find too challenging.
 Remember you can come back to any unanswered questions at the end of the test if there's time.